camilobetanieto/KeywordSpottingNN/README.md

 ## Repository description
 - A PDF report with a complete explanation of what was done.
 - The Jupyter Notebook with the full implementation.

+This was the final project for the [Deep Learning and Human Data Analytics](https://en.didattica.unipd.it/off/2022/LM/SC/SC2377/002PD/SCQ2101305/N0) course of my master's degree.